-Would you like to add an extra 250 square feet of living space without spending more than $1,882?
-That’s the average cost of a new wood deck; read on to learn everything you need to know:
+Would you like to add an extra 250 square feet of living space without spending tens of thousands of dollars?
+Read on to learn everything you need to know:

 What is the difference between a deck and a patio?